-- A description of the IMR Component, including: - a program logic model, which describes the expected cause and effect relationships between the component's activities and outcomes - o a narrative describing the logic model - o the interactions of the component with other components - o the principles and key causal assumptions underpinning the IMR Component - The scope of the IMR Component M&E - The IMR Component KEQs and summary approach to answering the questions - The performance expectations for prioritised end-of Partnership outcomes for the Component - The plan for monitoring the progress of the IMR Component, including performance measures for prioritised intermediate outcomes.
+- A description of the IMR Component, including: - a program logic model, which describes the expected cause and effect relationships between the component's activities and outcomes - o a narrative describing the logic model - o the interactions of the component with other components - o the principles and key causal assumptions underpinning the IMR Component - The scope of the IMR Component M&E - The performance expectations for prioritised end-of Partnership outcomes for the Component - The plan for monitoring the progress of the IMR Component, including performance measures for prioritised intermediate outcomes.

-The IMR Component M&E Plan was developed via an M&E planning workshop including representatives from AIMS, CSIRO, DoEE, GBRMPA, GBRF and The University of Queensland.
+The IMR Component M&E Plan was initially developed via an M&E planning workshop including representatives from AIMS, CSIRO, DoEE, GBRMPA, GBRF and The University of Queensland.
+It was then revised in October 2021.
 It is worth noting the following when reading the IMR Component M&E Plan:

-- The purpose of the IMR Component is to support the implementation of the Reef 2050 Integrated Monitoring and Reporting Program (RIMReP), which is led by the Great Barrier Reef Marine Park Authority (GBRMPA), with design recommendations and a Version 1 prototype expected in June 2019.
-The IMR Component will both support and be informed by the design and implementation of RIMReP - GBRMPA is also leading the development of an implementation roadmap, which will provide context on how the IMR Component outcomes will be integrated into RIMReP Version 2 - When the term 'monitoring' is used in reference to RIMReP and the IMR Component, it is inclusive of 'monitoring and modelling'.
+- The purpose of the IMR Component is to support the implementation of the Reef 2050 Integrated Monitoring and Reporting Program (RIMReP), which is led by the Great Barrier Reef Marine Park Authority (GBRMPA).
+The IMR Component will both support and be informed by the design and implementation of RIMReP. - When the term 'monitoring' is used in reference to RIMReP and the IMR Component, it is inclusive of 'monitoring and modelling'.